FSMA 204 and HACCP Aviation Catering Software

 Navigating divergent global standards — from FSMA 204 in the US to EC 852/2004 in Europe — is a massive operational risk if you rely on paper logs.

-Are you prepared for a 24-hour FDA audit request?
+Are you prepared for an FDA audit request that gives you 24 hours to respond?
+With Galley XAI, the answer is yes — in seconds, not days.
 Discover exactly where your provisioning supply chain is vulnerable.
 Our interactive infographic breaks down the complex web of global mandates, mapping the precise digital record retention, pathogen recall responses, and equipment lifecycle tracking required to pass global audits.

 Do not leave your compliance to chance — see exactly how your current processes stack up.